Change Your Mind

 “By what authority are you doing these things and who gave you this authority?”

-But there’s something else going on as well.
-Jesus asks a question about the baptism of John.
+And so Jesus asks the chief priests a question about the baptism of John.
 Do you remember what the baptism of John was about?
-It was a baptism of repentance.
-A changing of mind.
+John proclaimed a baptism of repentance for the forgiveness of sins.
+Repentance.
+A changing of minds.
 There it is again.

-Paul, who changed his own mind big-time in his life, puts it this way in his letter to the Philippians:
+Paul, who experienced big changes in his own life, puts it this way in his letter to the Philippians:

 Let the same mind be in you that was in Christ Jesus,